learnbyexample/Ruby_Scripting/chapters/Regular_expressions.md

 cat.
 ```

-* if there is a newline character at end of string, there is an additional end of line match
+* if there is a newline character at end of string, there is an additional end of line match but no additional start of line match

 ```ruby
 >> puts "a\nb\n".gsub(/^/, 'foo ')